-To use PIVKey with SSH on Windows you can use PuTTY-CAC by Dan Risacher.
+To use PIVKey to authenticate with SSH and a smart card on Windows you can use a utility called PuTTY-CAC by Dan Risacher.
 PuTTY-CAC supports the Windows CAPI interface, and so can support PIVKey without the installation of middleware.

 It can be found here: https://risacher.org/putty-cac/